 Lenders like to see a low credit utilization rate.
 They want to see that you’re not anywhere close to maxing out your credit.
 So the lower your utilization rate, the better it is for your credit score.

 - You have a $500 balance on your current card.
 This card has a $1,000 credit limit.
 Right now, your credit utilization rate is 50%.

 - Now you transfer that $500 balance to another card with a $2,000 credit limit.
 Your credit utilization rate is 25%.

 With that 25% credit utilization rate, you’ll get a slight increase to your credit score.
 Learn more about how credit scores are calculated.

 4. On the hunt for a winning credit card

 Mary’s wants to apply for a balance transfer card, and she’s happy that she could qualify for a really good one.
 A few factors stand out while she compares the different cards:

-- Balance transfer APR —This APR will be charged to the balance you transfer to the new card, and it’s determined by your creditworthiness.
+- Balance transfer APR.
+This APR is charged to the balance you transfer to the new card, and is determined by your creditworthiness.
 This APR may be reduced during a promotional period.